signalfx/signalfx-agent/docs/agent-install-methods.rst

    /integrations/agent/pguidance/agent-install-awsecs
    /integrations/agent/pguidance/agent-install-config-mgmt

-You have several different options for installing |signalfxagent|.
+You have several different options for installing the SignalFx Smart Agent.
 Select the topic that matches your situation or preference.
 Each topic includes these sections: